PR Measurement: Guide to Measuring the Success of PR

 • Purchase intent - how likely people would be to buy it

-In order to create successful campaigns, it's vital to generate positive attention on the right platforms and ensure visibility across multiple channels.
+To create successful PR campaigns, it's vital to generate positive attention on the right platforms and ensure visibility across multiple channels.
 This will help make your brand more recognizable, thus making it easier for potential customers to find you.

 10. Net Promoter Score (NPS)

-Net Promoter Score (NPS) is a measure of how likely an organization's customers, stakeholders or the public are to recommend its products, services or the organization as a whole to others.
+Net Promoter Score (NPS) is a measure of how likely an organization's customers, stakeholders, or the public are to recommend its products, services, or the organization to others.

 Using the NPS, marketers can track customer service and loyalty by asking customers to rate how likely they are to recommend a company's product or service on an 11-point scale.
 The higher the score received, the more satisfied customers are with the product or service.